mongojack/mongojack/README.md

 MongoJack's older DBQuery, DBUpdate, and Aggregation helpers should all still work with the new JacksonMongoCollection, but they have been deprecated as the Mongo driver provides a set of useful builders for all of these things in the `com.mongodb.client.model` package.
 The implementation attempts to do mapping on any `Bson` inputs.

+### Using a custom ObjectMapper

+If you want to use a custom ObjectMapper, you need to install MongoJackModule on your ObjectMapper before using it.
+This can be done with one of two mechanisms.
+The first one installs the MongoJackModule, and also installs JavaTimeModule and changes some other settings on the object mapper.

+    ObjectMapper customObjectMapper = new ObjectMapper()
+    // ... configure your object mapper
+    ObjectMapperConfigurer.configureObjectMapper(customObjectMapper)
+    // ...
+    MongoClient mongo = new MongoClient();
+    JacksonMongoCollection<MyObject> collection = JacksonMongoCollection.builder()
+        .withObjectMapper(customObjectMapper)
+        .build(mongo, "testDatabase", "testCollection", MyObject.class);

+If you want to install _only_ the module itself, you can use the following, which installs the module but makes no other changes:

+    ObjectMapper customObjectMapper = new ObjectMapper()
+    // ... configure your object mapper
+    ObjectMapperConfigurer.addMongojackModuleOnly(customObjectMapper)
+    // ...
+    MongoClient mongo = new MongoClient();
+    JacksonMongoCollection<MyObject> collection = JacksonMongoCollection.builder()
+        .withObjectMapper(customObjectMapper)
+        .build(mongo, "testDatabase", "testCollection", MyObject.class);